How Much to Pay Employees: Setting the Right Compensation to Recruit Great Staff

 You may also find that you’re not paying your existing staff enough!
 This might not matter to employees who aren’t solely motivated by money, but others could be on the lookout for a better-paid alternative.
 Take action quickly to make sure you don’t lose good people.

-Pay According to Employees’ Contributions
+Pay According to an Employees’ Contributions

 Advertise a Job